programming the Falcon030

 • FREEZE BEFORE BRANCHING OUT OF LOOPS

-If you branch out to subroutines from a loop that fits in the cache, and the subroutines cannot be inlined without exceeding the size of the cache you should freeze the cache before branching out and unfreeze it when you return.
-This will avoid the cache to be reloaded multiple times due to collisions in the cache.
+If you branch out to subroutines from a loop that fits in the cache, and the subroutines cannot be inlined without exceeding the size of the cache, freeze the cache before branching out and unfreeze it when you return.
+Any subroutine that shares cache lines with the loop will evict those lines on every call, and whether that happens depends on where the code falls in memory, which is hard to predict.
+If you freeze the cache you no longer have to worry about this, as the loop will stay cached no matter what the subroutines touch.

 • MARK INTERRUPT SERVICE CODE AS NON-CACHEABLE

-If you make use of timers or other interrupts occuring many times during a VBL, the performance of the instruction cache will suffer as the interrupt service code will overwrite entries in the cache every time its executed.
-The best solution to avoid the interrupt service code to mess with the contents of the cache is to reprogram the PMMU to make the address space used by the interrupt handlers non-cacheable.
+If you make use of timers or other interrupts occurring many times during a VBL, the performance of the instruction cache will suffer as the interrupt service code will overwrite entries in the cache every time it's executed.
+The best solution to keep the interrupt service code from messing with the contents of the cache is to reprogram the PMMU to make the address space used by the interrupt handlers non-cacheable.
 To some extent this advice also applies to the data cache, but only under very specific circumstances.

 Data Cache